fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-Each player loses a third of their life, then discards a third of the cards in their hand, then sacrifices a third of the creatures they controls, then sacrifices a third of the lands they controls.
+Each player loses a third of their life, then discards a third of the cards in their hand, then sacrifices a third of the creatures they control, then sacrifices a third of the lands they controls.
 Round up each time.

 Praetor's Grasp 1BB
 ---------------

 **Sorcery**

 Search target opponent's library for a card and exile it face down.
-Then they shuffles their library.
+Then that player shuffles their library.
 You may look at and play that card for as long as it remains exiled.

 Preacher 1WW
 ---------------